pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 ![IMU Scene Camera](./imu_scenecam_sidepose.png)

 ::: tip
 Gaze data for the 3D eye states are given in scene camera coordinates.
-Due to the handedness of the two coordinate systems, leftward rotations in the IMU coordinate system are positive and rightward rotations in the 3D eye states are also positive.
+Due to the handedness of the two coordinate systems, leftward rotations in the IMU coordinate system are positive and rightward rotations in the scene camera are also positive.
 :::

 ### Euler Angles